Naps During School Holidays

+School's out for summer!
+For most of us anyway.
+So listen.
 Parents, we hear you.
-The school holidays are hard work, especially with the rubbish weather we've been heaving lately.
+The school holidays are hard work.
 You've got older kids off school- probably bored, wanting you to spend money and needing lots if your attention- and younger kids at home needing their routine to run as smoothly as it always does.
 So how do you juggle it all and keep everyone happy?
 Read on to discover our top tips for helping little ones to nap during school holidays.

 Have a daily plan